CCDirectLink/ccbot/doc/EMOTES.md

 2. Scanned Emotes.
 (Conflicts here result in one getting the name and the rest getting a '#<number>' postfix.
 Which emote is chosen is based on emotePath; see settings; and NSFW-ness.)
 3. Owner-configured emotes.
 4. Guild-configured emotes.
+5. User-configured emotes, if allowed in this case.
+See SETTINGS.md: User on this

 The scanned emotes are stored in the Global Emote Registry.